acrobotache/ml-statistics/README.md

         - Defintion
         - Merits
         - Demerits
+        - Hackerrank problem and solution for practice.

     - Measure of Dispersion: Variance and Standard Deviation
         - Definition
         - Significance
         - Pitfalls
+        - Hackerrank problem and solution for practice

+    - Quartiles and Inter Quartile Range
+        - Quartiles
+        - IQR
+        - Significance of Outliers
+        - Outlier Detection using IQR
+        - Hackerrank problem and solution for practice